jlchafardet/mad-libs-python/README.md

 #### Easiest (1-3 days of development)

 * Word Suggestions: Provide word suggestions or hints to help users who are stuck.
-* Story Customization: Allow users to customize the story template by adding or removing blank spaces.
 * User Profiles: Implement user profiles to save and load previous stories.

 #### Moderate (3-7 days of development)